 9. Create a “settlement team.”
 Here is one thing that always happens during settlement negotiations: you start to doubt the strength of your position and you start to rationalize why the other side’s positions make sense – even if they didn’t before you sat down at the table.
 If you happen to be in or beginning trial when the settlement discussions start, this is a bad place for your trial team to be mentally.
 The last thing you need is for your lead trial lawyer — on the eve of trial — to be coming up with reasons why your case sucks and a settlement makes sense.
 They need to be thinking like Vikings about to storm the shores of Northumberland – taking names and kicking butt.
 The solution is to create a separate “settlement team” to handle the negotiations and documentation of the settlement, leaving the trial team “out of the loop” so they can focus all of their energies on winning the case.
 There will certainly be coordination with some of the trial team, but not much.
 Make it on a need to know basis only.
 Otherwise, your trial team members might start thinking about what they will be doing when they get home vs. tearing someone up on cross-examination.

 10. “Accidental” settlement agreement.
-If your response in paragraph three above had been “Sounds like we have a deal.” vs. “Let me think about it”, you may have accidently accepted a settlement offer that you (a) really did mean to accept and (b) you did not have authority to accept.
+If your response in paragraph three above had been “Sounds like we have a deal.” vs. “Let me think about it”, you may have accidentally accepted a settlement offer that you (a) really did not mean to accept and (b) you did not have authority to accept.
 This means that you need to be very careful during settlement negotiations, especially when exchanging drafts or term sheets via email, to not somehow create a binding settlement agreement you did not otherwise mean to accept.
 Sometimes in the frenzy of trying to get to a resolution of your dispute, you can let your guard down and get lazy with language or not otherwise be clear about the conditions under which you will accept the core settlement proposal from the other side.
 For example, you may be happy with the $400,000 in cash but you also need a dismissal with prejudice, an agreed media statement, a release that covers your affiliated companies, and payment by a certain date to make Finance happy.
 If you end up with just the $400,000 and none of the other terms because you (or outside counsel) were too quick to write “agreed” without stating your conditions, just imagine the unpleasant conversation with the CEO/CFO or the Board.